paramarora09/random6/README.md

 ![Dice Game](dice-game-screenshot.png)

 Welcome to the React Dice Game!
 This project is a simple web application where users can play a fun dice game.
-The game involves rolling two dice and trying to achieve a higher score than the opponent.
+The game involves rolling a dice and trying to achieve a high score.

 ## Table of Contents